DPDK/dpdk/doc/guides/guidelines/coding_style.rst

 * Function prototypes should be listed in a logical order, preferably alphabetical unless there is a compelling reason to use a different ordering.
 * Functions that are used locally in more than one module go into a separate header file, for example, "extern.h".
 * Do not use the ``__P`` macro.
 * Functions that are part of an external API should be documented using Doxygen-like comments above declarations.
-See the Doxgen documentation topic for details.
+See :ref:`doxygen_guidelines` for details.
 * Functions that are part of the external API must have an ``rte_`` prefix on the function name.
 * Do not use uppercase letters - either in the form of ALL_UPPERCASE, or CamelCase - in function names.
 Lower-case letters and underscores only.
 * When prototyping functions, associate names with parameter types, for example: